 Its compatriot, the Le Volte 2020 ($68), missed some of its more majestic depth but performs just as stupendously considering its much lower price point, delivering an equally smooth but crisper and more fruit-forward profile while maintaining the same sense of balance.

 With such a strong showing, and an erudite sommelier presenting the wines, Ornellaia had to be the most memorable winery showcase that Angra Wine & Spirit hosted for the event.

 Alas, after a few more rounds and nearing the end of the session, I wandered upon one gem of Tuscany that glistened the brightest to me.
 It was the mesmerising crown jewel Biserno 2020 ($283) at Tenuta di Biserno — a resplendent medley of Cabernet Franc, Merlot, Cabernet Sauvignon, and Petit Verdot that boasted multi-faceted elegance.

-It hides a staggering depth that started off with a deluge of distinguished ripe fruits before bouts of rounded acidity and handsome muskiness sneaked in.
-Above all, the finish was simply divine, beginning with ephemeral tannins which gracefully faded out to avoid harsh dryness but still lingered with a pronounced mint-like freshness.
+It hides a staggering depth that starts off with a deluge of distinguished ripe fruits, before bouts of rounded acidity and suave muskiness sneaked in.
+Above all, the finish was simply divine, beginning with ephemeral tannins which gracefully faded out, avoiding harsh dryness but still lingering with a pronounced mint-like freshness.
 This is a congenial wine that will be easily approached by most.

 In the end, I sauntered out of the room in a state of euphoria while feverously tapping on a phone screen already crammed full of tasting notes.
 I must confess, this lavish Tuscan wine soiree by Angra Wine & Spirit might have brought me one step closer to the inevitable plunge into this wine-flooded rabbit hole.